jsborjesson/jsborjesson.github.io/_posts/2016-11-03-exemplary-design.md

   --snake        Convert to snake_case.
 ```

+Also already there apparently.
 You [commit](https://github.com/alcesleo/in_that_case/commit/85039bbeb03d4ac19265517efe5d94f3b1cc00f1) your changes and move on with your life.

 ## Epilogue / motivation